hieunc229/eveauth/readme.md

 # eveauth

-Auth middleware and request handler wrapper for GO
+Auth middleware and request handler wrapper for GO.
+It used [boltDB](https://github.com/boltdb/bolt) to store user data

 What's in this guide:

-- Install eveauth
+1. Install eveauth
-- Auth handle wrapper and middleware
+2. Auth wrapper and Middleware
-- Register handler
+3. Register handler
-- Login handler
+4. Login handler (return jwt token)
+5. How to use JWT token
-- How to verify a request (*http.Request)
+6. How to verify a request (*http.Request)

 ### 1. Install